 Acute toxicity causes increased intracranial pressure.
 Drowsiness, irritability, abdominal pain, nausea, and vomiting are common.
 Sometimes the skin subsequently peels.

 Early symptoms of chronic toxicity are sparsely distributed, coarse hair; alopecia of the eyebrows; dry, rough skin; dry eyes; and cracked lips.
-Later, severe headache, pseudotumor cerebri, and generalized weakness develop.
+Later, severe headache, idiopathic intracranial hypertension (pseudotumor cerebri), and generalized weakness develop.
 Cortical hyperostosis of bone and arthralgia may occur, especially in children.
-Fractures may occur easily, especially in the elderly.
+Fractures may occur easily, especially in the older people.
 In children, toxicity can cause pruritus, anorexia, and failure to thrive.
 Hepatomegaly and splenomegaly may occur.

 In carotenosis, the skin (but not the sclera) becomes deep yellow, especially on the palms and soles.